ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/limbsReference.md

 You have a quite a lot of options about how much translation, rotation and scale values you want to expose.
 And also if you want pivot ctrls or super ctrls.

+#### adjustAxisOrientation
+The *singleBone* has the option of specifying another orientation, in case you want to change the orientation without adjusting the blueprints:
+First build the rig with *adjustAxisOrientation* as 0,0,0.
+Then manually rotate the slider group of the ctrl to how you want it, and store those values into the *adjustAxisOrientation*.
+And then rebuild the rig.

 !!! warning
     Be careful with the Scale options.
 If this limb has child limbs, it's not good to expose all or some scale axes, since scaling things non-uniformely will not pass well onto the other child limbs.